arksnorman/isbat-final-year-project/api/README.md

 apt update
 ```

-That said, ensure you have the following packages installed.
-Dont worry, there is a command below to install all of them
+That said, ensure that you have the following packages installed.
+Don't worry, there is a command below to install all of them
-- [ ] git - You will need it to clone the repository
+- [x] git - You will need it to clone the repository
-- [ ] lvm - Linux Logical Volume Manager to deal with storage
+- [x] lvm - Linux Logical Volume Manager to deal with storage
-- [ ] tgt - iscsi service to serve block devices over the network
+- [x] tgt - iscsi service to serve block storage devices over the network
-- [ ] python virtual environment `python3-venv` as at this time of making this `README`
+- [x] python virtual environment `python3-venv` at the time of making this `README`
-- [ ] Well networked environment to practice with (Virtualbox, VMware etc)
+- [x] Well networked environment with internet to practice with (Virtualbox, VMware etc)

-> To run this project, you will need to perform the following commands
+> To run this project, you will need to perform a series of commands as follows

 First update the server